 Appeal or further decision

 A simple complaints procedure does not allow you to complain further.
-If you are not happy with the decision and want to take it further, you may be able to use alternative dispute resolution (ADR) or go to court.
+If you are not happy with the decision and want to take it further, you may be able to use alternative dispute resolution (ADR) to settle your dispute without going to court.

 The organisation or company you are complaining to may have a more advanced complaints procedures.
 This allows you to appeal or to take your complaint to a more senior person, a professional organisation or to an ombudsman.
 You should usually take your complaint as far as you can before you use alternative dispute resolution (ADR) or consider going to court

 Find out more from AdviceGuide about going to court.

 When you fill in a complaint form, or when you write a letter, you should:

 - make it clear that you are complaining.
 You can write 'complaint' at the top of your letter